 The best way to prevent flu infection and avoid complications of what many are calling a potential COVID-19 and flu “twindemic” is to remain up to date on both COVID-19 and flu vaccinations.
 While the 2021-2022 flu vaccine proved to be a poor match to one of the circulating strains, the 2022-2023 vaccine has changed to include two new strains, increasing the likelihood of matching the circulating strains going into this coming flu season.
 If you are exposed to a strain in the vaccine you receive, the infection will be less severe or even negligible.

 In fact, the Centers for Disease Control and Prevention (CDC) reports the flu vaccine may reduce the risk of having to go to the doctor with the flu by 40% to 60%.
 Flu vaccination among adults was also associated with a 26% lower risk of intensive care unit admission and a 31% lower risk of death from flu, compared to people who were unvaccinated.

 All people age 6 months and older are encouraged to receive a flu vaccine every year.
 According to the CDC, the flu vaccine is especially important for people at higher risk of having serious complications from the virus, including:

 - People with chronic health conditions, such as asthma, diabetes and lung disease

 - People who live in nursing homes or other long-term care facilities

 Know when to get vaccinated

-Talk to your doctor if you have questions about the flu vaccine or are not feeling well.
-If you have a moderate-to-severe illness with or without a fever, the CDC recommends you wait until you recover to receive the flu vaccine.
+Talk to your doctor if you have questions about the flu vaccine or are feeling unwell.
+If you have a moderate to severe illness with or without a fever, the CDC recommends waiting until you recover to receive the flu vaccine.
 However, you may be able to be vaccinated if your illness is mild and without a fever.